|Lat/Lon:||59.45635°N / 8.42946°E|

-These restrictions are probably illegal, but in order to have a pleasent time camping, it may be better to camp a bit away from the hotels and huts.
+These restrictions are probably illegal, but in order to have a pleasant time camping, it may be better to camp a bit away from the hotels and huts.

-The road to the parkinglot is normally closed in winter, so the approach is very long.
-People still ski-climb the Gaustatoppen from time to time.
+The road to the parking lot is normally closed in winter, so the approach is very long.
+People still ski-climb Gaustatoppen from time to time.
 The normal approach for this is from the south.

-It may be less popular to climb Gaustatoppen in the winter time, but that is when the ice climbing season is in full swing.
-During the peak it may be hard to find accomodation in Rjukan.
+It may be less popular to climb Gaustatoppen in the wintertime, but that is when the ice climbing season is in full swing.
+During the peak it may be hard to find accommodation in Rjukan.

 There is a hotel near the trailhead.
 It is called Gaustablikk.